ThinkConsortiumOnBlockchain/Proof-WhitePaper/readme.md

 Figure 3 demonstrates how an asset in token form or input in cryptocurrency form can be transferred between smart contract-enabled blockchains.
 The diagram is split into 4 sections (from upper-left in counter-clock-wise or):

-The user initiating a transaction on the Asset Book platform The Asset Book sidechain for tracking external blockchain information for tokens and currency moving between different blockchain
-The originating blockchain of the asset in question, in this case similar to the Ethereum public blockchain The destination blockchain, in this case, a permissioned blockchain similar to a IBM Hyperledger Fabric chain.
+The user initiating a transaction on the Proof platform The Proof sidechain for tracking external blockchain information for tokens and currency moving between different blockchain The originating blockchain of the asset in question, in this case similar to the Ethereum public blockchain The destination blockchain, in this case, a permissioned blockchain similar to a IBM Hyperledger Fabric chain.